JohnRPB/Open-Meta-Project/README.md

 With our platform, R's considerable statistical libraries can be harnessed to conduct meta-analyses through an accessible user interface.
 No coding expertise required.
 And to expand the project's statistical capabilities (beyond the provided functions), users only need to know R, not JavaScript.

 Shareable, reproducible, and interactive scientific analyses---these are the goal of the Open Meta project.
 For an overview of what has been accomplished, see the "Project Showcase" section; for a more in-depth explanation of the underlying architercture, see "Rationale and technical concepts".

+#### Note: This project is under active development, and documentation is being added every day.

 ## Main technologies